Kylart/Anikki_/README.md

 ## Features

-* Netflix-like "Continue watching" for everything you are watching
 * Stream (almost) any anime using torrent or hosted videos
-* Automatic anime watch list tracking.
-No need to know which episode was the last one you saw anymore.
+* Automatic anime watch list tracking with AniList or MyAnimeList.
-* Browse local anime files with Anilist information
+* Manage local anime files with Anilist/TMDB information
-* Check what animes are coming out in the next few days (Yes, Korean and Hentais are included if you want to)
+* Check what animes you set to watch whenever they are out
 * Browse your watch list and watch anything from there
 * Download or play (almost) any anime on the fly
 * Embedded player (with [media_kit](https://github.com/alexmercerind/media_kit))
 * Search for any torrent on [nyaa.si](https://nyaa.si)
 * Search for any anime, staff or character information
-* Remote torrent client connection for [Transmission](https://transmissionbt.com) and [QBitTorrent](https://www.qbittorrent.org) (Only on landscape mode for now)
+* Remote torrent client connection for [Transmission](https://transmissionbt.com) and [QBitTorrent](https://www.qbittorrent.org)
   * QBitTorrent is recommended for a smoother streaming experience.
 * More to come?